-One of the last things this wooden trunk makeover needs is some metal embellishments.
+One of the last things this wood trunk makeover needs is some metal embellishments.
 You often find metal fixings on industrial style furniture.

-Corner brackets will be perfect for the corners of the wooden chest.
+Corner brackets will be perfect for the corners of the wood trunk.
 If you can't get them in black (I could only find galvanised brackets), you can paint them black using paint for metal surfaces.

 The Wooden trunk makeover is finished!

-Of course, I had to style this wooden chest and take some photos before passing it on to my son!
+Of course, I had to style this wooden trunk and take some photos before passing it on to my son!

 The trunk is now with its new owner in the city.